gsharan12/First-AR-Filter/README.md

 # First-AR-Filter
-My First AR Filter using "Spark AR Studio v114" which also got verified and is now available for use on Instagram
+My First Published AR Filter using "Spark AR Studio v114" which also got verified and is now available for use on Instagram.
+Its for the people to celebrate their vaccination done.